-High blood pressure – also known as hypertension – affects one in five Canadians.
+High blood pressure (hypertension) affects one in five Canadians.
 It is the number one risk factor for stroke and a major risk factor for heart disease, so it is very important that it is properly controlled.
 High blood pressure is often called a "silent killer" because it has no warning signs or symptoms.
 Learn how to manage high blood pressure.

 High blood cholesterol is one of the major controllable risk factors for heart disease.
 As your blood cholesterol rises, so does your risk of heart disease.
+Cholesterol can also lead to a buildup of plaque in the artery walls (atherosclerosis).
+The plaque makes it harder for blood to flow through your body, putting you at an increased risk of stroke.
 Learn more about cholesterol.

-Women who have had preeclampsia during pregnancy have an increased risk of high blood pressure and heart disease.
+Women who have had preeclampsia during pregnancy have an increased risk of high blood pressure, heart disease and stroke later in life.
 Learn more about women’s unique risk factors.